SurefireStudios/ReviewManager/README.md

    - Platform (Google, Yelp, etc.)
 4. Save the review

+### User Review Submissions (NEW!)
+1. Add `show_review_button="true"` to any shortcode
+2. Customers click "Leave Your Own Review" button
+3. Users must be logged in to submit reviews
+4. Reviews are submitted with approval workflow
+5. Admin receives notification of new submissions
+6. Approve/reject reviews in "Review Manager" → "Reviews"

 ### Managing Reviews
 - View all reviews in "Review Manager" → "Reviews"
 - Edit any review by clicking the "Edit" link
+- Approve/reject user-submitted reviews
 - Delete reviews you no longer want to display
 - Use the bulk actions for managing multiple reviews
+- Filter reviews by approval status, platform, or location

+### WordPress Widget (NEW!)
+1. Go to "Appearance" → "Widgets"
+2. Add "Review Manager: Latest Reviews" widget
+3. Configure widget settings:
+   - Title and number of reviews to show
+   - Minimum rating filter
+   - Location-specific display
+   - Show/hide photos, dates, platforms
+   - Customize excerpt length

 ### Bulk Text Replacement
 1. Go to "Review Manager" → "Settings"